After months of planning, building and testing, the NACAS Marketplace was launched in early June 2018....

 - Have a Bachelor’s degree or higher from a U.S. regionally accredited college or university or foreign equivalent

-- Have five years’ full-time experience in management (within the last ten years) directly related to auxiliary/ancillary services (non-academic support services)
+- Have four years’ full-time experience in management (within the last ten years) directly related to auxiliary/ancillary services (non-academic support services).

 - Three years of these must be in higher education auxiliary/ancillary services